Chorazin: Synagogue

-Jacob Ory, who excavated the site in 1926 on behalf of the British Mandate Department of Antiquities, wrote about a second synagogue ca. 200 m west of the first one, and he described it in detail.
-Later excavations, however, have not been able to find the remains noted by him.
+Jacob Ory (born 1898 in Russia), who excavated the site in 1926 on behalf of the British Mandate Department of Antiquities, wrote about a second synagogue ca. 200 m west of the first one, and he described it in detail.
+Later excavations, however, have not been able to find the remains noted by him and confirm the existence of such a building.

-Appearance in religious texts

 New Testament

 Chorazin, along with Bethsaida and Capernaum, was named in the Christian gospels of Matthew and Luke as cities in which Jesus of Nazareth performed his mission.
 However, because these towns seemingly rejected his message ("they had not changed their ways"), they were subsequently cursed (Matthew 11:20-24; Luke 10:13-15).
-Due to this condemnation, the influential but non-canonical Apocalypse of Pseudo-Methodius predicted that the Antichrist would be conceived in Chorazin.
+Because of this condemnation, the influential but non-canonical Apocalypse of Pseudo-Methodius predicted that the Antichrist would be conceived in Chorazin.

-Babylonian Talmud

-The Babylonian Talmud (redacted until c.
-475) mentions that Chorazin was a town specifically known for its grain (Menahot, 85a).

 Identification

-Doubts

 The English theologian John Lightfoot writing in the 17th century suggested that Chorazin might have referred to a wider area around Cana in Galilee, rather than a single city/village: